Summer is at last upon us, with all of its sticky weather and its rooftop bars and its

 'The Go-Slow' by Nnedi Okorafor

 plus heat is an otherworldly nightmare.
 "The Go-Slow" starts with a man stuck in stifling traffic, and then spins out into a weird, wonderful fantasy about birds, Nollywood, and destiny.
 'Roy Spivey' by Miranda July

 "Roy Spivey" is the story of actually being upgraded to first class, and sitting next to a celebrity, and all the weirdness that goes down in signature Miranda July fashion.
+'All Summer in a Day' by Ray Bradbury

-"All Summer in a Day" is not exactly a... fun summer story (unless you're a big fan of space bullies), but if you're looking for a poignant reminder of what it was like to be a shy kid who never quite fit in, this is a beautiful gut-punch of a short story.
+fun summer story (unless you're a big fan of space bullies), but if you're looking for a poignant reminder of what it was like to be a shy kid who never quite fit in, this is a beautiful gut-punch of a short story.
 After all, when "summer" only lasts for one day, the chance to enjoy it is terribly brief...
 'Silk Brocade' by Tessa Hadley